msracver/Deformable-ConvNets/README.md

 ## Requirements: Software

-1. MXNet from [the offical repository](https://github.com/dmlc/mxnet).
+1. MXNet from [the official repository](https://github.com/dmlc/mxnet).
 We tested our code on [MXNet@(commit 62ecb60)](https://github.com/dmlc/mxnet/tree/62ecb60).
 Due to the rapid development of MXNet, it is recommended to checkout this version if you encounter any issues.
 We may maintain this repository periodically if MXNet adds important feature in future release.

 2. Python 2.7.
 We recommend using Anaconda2 as it already includes many common packages.
 We do not support Python 3 yet, if you want to use Python 3 you need to modify the code to make it work.